20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 4. Vinh Moc Tunnels – Civilian Survival

-Unlike the Cu Chi Tunnels, which were used mainly for military purposes.
-The Vinh Moc Tunnels were built to shelter an entire village.
+Unlike the Cu Chi Tunnels, which were used mainly for military purposes, the Vinh Moc Tunnels were built to shelter an entire village.
 Located near the DMZ, these tunnels protected civilians from intense bombing.

 Vinh Moc Tunnels